-The Android 4.1 Jelly Bean was first unveiled at the recently concluded Google I/O conference last week in San Francisco.
-Despite just being an update, it will bring about new features such as improved user interface (search bar, background image, and clock feature), Siri-type of feature, and a possibility for dual boot of Windows and Android OS.
+The Android 4.1 Jelly Bean was first revealed during the Google I/O 2012 in San Francisco.
+It will be officially released in the market through the newest tablet from Google called Google Nexus 7 tablet.
+Updates for Nexus S and XOOM would also come after.
+Android 4.1 Jelly Bean would supposedly bring about new and improved features for Android-based devices such as improved user interface (search bar, background image, and clock feature), Siri-type of feature, and a possibility for dual boot of Windows and Android OS.

 To contact the editor, e-mail: